amirh-far/amirh-far/README.md

 ### Open-Source Projects

 - [ledControlAgent](https://github.com/amirh-far/ledControlAgent): An AI-powered IoT agent for remote LED control via ESP32 and Telegram bot.
 It supports adaptive decision-making, and intelligent automation.
 The system enables seamless Wi-Fi communication and customizable behaviors.
 Ideal for smart home and IoT applications.
+-
-- [smokeGDetect](https://github.com/amirh-far/smokeGunDetect): An AI-powered smokeGdetect can be applied on CCTV Cameras.
+- [smokeGDetect](https://github.com/amirh-far/smokeGunDetect): An AI-powered smoke and fire detect, can be applied on CCTV Cameras.

 - [SearchBasedRAG](https://github.com/amirh-far/SearchBasedRAG): A cutting-edge Retrieval-Augmented Generation (RAG) agent designed to streamline coding workflows by integrating advanced search and generation tools.
 It uses Morphic, Ollama, Open WebUI, Faiss, and BAAI/bge-large-en-v1.5 for efficient, and scalable coding assistance.
 Currently under development, it is RAGed with KServe docs as a code AI agent.